owulveryck/blog/content/post/from-cli-to-microservice.md

 Now, let's use the `grpcCommands` structure as a bridge between the `cli.Command` and the grpc service.

-What we will do is to embed the `c.Commands` object inside the structure and trigger the appropriate objects's `Run()` method from the corresponding gRPC procedures.
+What we will do is to embed the `c.Commands` object inside the structure and trigger the appropriate objects' `Run()` method from the corresponding gRPC procedures.

 So first, let's embed the `c.Commands` object.